DHA Prometric Exam: What Singapore Doctors Need to Know

 Essential Study Guide Resources

-Next, access ExamCure’s 300+ free best-of-five MCQs, no signup required, DHA-syllabus-aligned, with explanations.
+Next, access ExamCure’s 300+ free best-of-five MCQs, no signup required, syllabus-aligned, with explanations.
 Use these as your baseline diagnostic before committing to paid platforms.

-Critically, DHA and Prometric don’t sell official MCQ banks.
+Critically, the regulator and Prometric don’t sell official MCQ banks.
 Don’t purchase $200, $400 packages claiming “official” status, they’re unverified.
-Instead, supplement with free app-based simulators and community forums where recent exam recalls surface consistently.
+Instead, supplement with free app-based simulators and community forums where recent recalls surface consistently.

-Everything in the DHA Prometric scheduling process runs through the DHA Shan portal, where you’ll log in with your credentials, navigate to the professional section, and select “New Applicant” registration to access the Prometric scheduling interface.
-Generate your eligibility ID before proceeding to exam booking.
+Everything in the scheduling process runs through the Shan portal, where you’ll log in with your credentials, navigate to the professional section, and select “New Applicant” registration to access the Prometric scheduling interface.
+Generate your eligibility ID before proceeding to booking.

-You’ll need the following documentation ready for submission:
+You’ll need the following paperwork ready for submission:

 1. Valid passport copy for identity verification